-Currently, there are no nationality requirements imposed by the IAA for entities applying for an Air Operator's Certificate.
+Currently, there are no nationality requirements imposed by the IAA for entities applying for an AOC.

-However, Regulation EC 1008/2008 is enforced and implemented in Ireland by Statutory Instrument 426 of 2008.
-This requires an applicant for an Air Carrier Operating Licence to have its principal place of business and registered office in Ireland.
+However, Regulation (EC) 1008/2008 is enforced and implemented in Ireland by Statutory Instrument 426 of 2008.
+This requires an applicant for an ACOL to have its principal place of business and registered office in Ireland.
 It also requires that the applicant is owned and controlled by EU Member States or EU nationals.